I believe that sometimes, sadly, a workplace can feel a bit like an adult daycare.

 You deserve to have peace in your soul—which is what comes when you are clear about your lines in the sand about what you expect in your workplace.

-Make sure you tune in next time where I’ll show you how to create a system for an ever-improving culture score and build a workplace people love to be in.
+Make sure you tune in next time where I’ll show you how to create a system for an ever-improving culture score and build a workplace where people love to be.